shagabutdinov/shagabutdinov.github.io/resume.md

 I'm looking for a **remote Ruby On Rails & React full stack developer** position.
 I'm the web developer with 10+ years of experience.
 I work with Ruby
 On Rails (5+ years), React (Javascript, 3+ years), Golang as highload language.
-Reach me out by the email [leonid@shagabutdinov.com](mailto:leonid@shagabutdinov.com).
+Reach me out by the email:
+[leonid@shagabutdinov.com](mailto:leonid@shagabutdinov.com).